bico-media/bcat/README.md

 - The concatenation of data from `TX1`, `TX2` ... `TXn` is binary safe.

 - The handling of the concatenated data honours the description of the `flag` provided or with information letting the client know that the flag is not supported.

+## Please note

+Some frameworks for BSV to create and broadcast transactions will treat an empty string as no data and then not provide a string to data.
+All strings in the Bcat format must be trimmed before used so sending a space will be the same as sending an empty string.

 ----